IHeartRadio Countdown: International versions

 In Australia, selected KIIS stations air the local version of the same name.
 But unlike the U.S. version of the chart, the top 20 songs from both international and Australian acts are aired.
 It is hosted by KIIS 106.5 Sydney host Kian.

 In New Zealand, ZM also airs the local version of the show (entitled ZM's iHeartRadio Official Countdown), bringing the top 40 songs on the chart.
 The show broadcasts every Saturday from 2pm to 5pm on all ZM stations nationwide, and is hosted by Cam.

-in Canada, iHeartRadio Launched a similar program called "iHeartRadio Top 20", Airs Weekends on Canadian Orbyt Media Affiliated stations in two languages.
-English is Hosted by Andrea Collins from Toronto and French is hosted by Patrick Langlois From Montreal.
+In Canada, iHeartRadio launched a similar program called "iHeartRadio Top 20", Airs Weekends on Canadian Orbyt Media Affiliated stations its hosted by Shannon Burns from Toronto.